Best LinkedIn Automation Tools: Honest Comparison for B2B Outreach

 However, there's nuanced reality here.
 LinkedIn's enforcement focuses on the worst offenders-accounts blasting thousands of messages, scraping massive datasets, or exhibiting clearly bot-like behavior.

-Since LinkedIn introduced stricter limits in 2021, the platform has effectively stopped ultra-spammy, high-volume, low-quality outreach.
+Since LinkedIn introduced stricter limits recent years, the platform has effectively stopped ultra-spammy, high-volume, low-quality outreach.
 Users with strategic, targeted, lower-volume approaches can still automate some activity while staying within LinkedIn's limits.

 Current LinkedIn Limits